Sustainability Accounting Standards Board (SASB) Index

 |

-- ISO 9001 certification is applicable within specific areas of AT&T’s Network Operations, Supply Chain and Government Solutions departments.
+- ISO 9001 certification is applicable within specific areas of AT&T Network Operations.